LuoFeifan77/ContrastiveFMNet/README.md

 ```

 ## Pretrained models
-You can find all pre-trained models in [checkpoints](checkpoints) for reproducibility.
+You can find all pre-trained models in [checkpoints_ours](checkpoints_ours) for reproducibility.

 ## Acknowledgement
-The implementation of DiffusionNet is based on [the official implementation](https://github.com/nmwsharp/diffusion-net).
+The framework implementation is adapted from [Unsupervised Learning of Robust Spectral Shape Matching](https://github.com/dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/tree/main?tab=readme-ov-file).\

-The framework implementation is adapted from [Unsupervised Deep Multi Shape Matching](https://github.com/dongliangcao/Unsupervised-Deep-Multi-Shape-Matching).
+The feature learning network implementation is adapted from [DiffusionNet](https://github.com/nmwsharp/diffusion-net)\